tumaer/SciML/lecture/gradients.md

 2. 2000s: Rise of Python begins
 3. 2015: Autograd for the automatic differentiation of Python & NumPy is released
 4. 2016/2017: PyTorch & Tensorflow/JAX are introduced with automatic differentiation at their core.
 See [this Tweet](https://twitter.com/soumithchintala/status/1736555740448362890) for the history of PyTorch and its connection to JAX.
-5. 2018: JAX is introduced with its very thin Python layer on top of Tensorflow's compilation stack, where it performs automatic differentiation on the highest representation level
+5. 2018: JAX is introduced with its very thin Python layer on top of TensorFlow's compilation stack, where it performs automatic differentiation on the highest representation level
 6. 2020-2022: Forward-mode estimators to replace the costly and difficult-to-implement backpropagation are being introduced

-With the cost of machine learning training dominating datacenter-bills for many companies and startups alike there exist many alternative approaches out there to replace gradients, but none of them have gained significant traction so far. **But it is definitely an area to keep an eye out for.**
+With the cost of machine learning training dominating data center bills for many companies and startups alike, there exist many alternative approaches out there to replace gradients, but none of them have gained significant traction so far. **But it is definitely an area to keep an eye out for.**

 ## The tl;dr of Gradients

-Giving a brief overview of the two modes, with derivations of the properties as well as examples following later.
+We give a brief overview of the two modes, with derivations of the properties as well as examples following later.

 ### Forward-Mode Differentiation